RedHatGov/service-mesh-workshop-code/deployment/install/distributed-cache/README.md

 More details on the [redis operator can be found here][3].

 ## Install
-We can create a redis cluster for this app by telling the Redis operator to do it using the config file in this folder:
+We can create a cache cluster for this app by telling an operator to do it using the config file in this folder:
 ```oc project microservices-demo```
 ```oc apply -f redis-enterprise-cluster_rhel.yaml```